 Wafer Manufacturing Products.
 We believe we are a leading provider of critical shipping products that preserve the integrity of raw silicon wafers as they are transported from wafer manufacturers to semiconductor manufacturers.
 We lead the market with our extensive, high volume line of UltraPak® and CrystalPak® products which are supplied to wafer manufacturers in a full range of sizes covering 100, 125, 150, 200 and 300mm wafers.
-We also offer the FabFit300TM and a full-pitch FOSB for the transportation and automated interface of 300mm wafers.
+We also offer a full-pitch FOSB for the transportation and automated interface of 300mm wafers.
 We offer a complete shipping system, including both wafer shipping containers as well as secondary packaging that provide another level of protection for wafers.
-The FabFit300TM 300mm wafer system reduces the cleaning, shipping and storage costs for semiconductor manufacturers and allows them to optimize the use of their premium cleanroom space.